deepalics0044/forge-premium-report-powerbi/README.md

-#
-This library lets you embed Power BI report, dashboard, dashboard tile, report visual, or Q&A in your React application.
+ Embed Power BI report, dashboard, dashboard tile, report visual, or Q&A in your React application.

 ## Quick Start